 Manicurists and Pedicurists

-If you have excellent people’s skill and interest in art then take up an interesting career as manicurists and pedicurists.
-Knowledge of polishing real nails as well as artificial ones, keeping abreast with the latest trends in art can make you successful nail technician.
-You should be able to provide quality service as needed by the customer and customer satisfaction for the repeat business.
+If you have excellent people’s skill and interests in art then take up an interesting career as Manicurists and Pedicurists.
+Knowledge of polishing real nails as well as artificial ones and keeping abreast with the latest trends in art can make you successful nail technician.
+You should be able to provide quality services as needed by the customer and customer satisfaction for the repeat business.
 Manicurists and Pedicurists work exclusively on the hands and feet, providing treatments to groom fingernails and toenails.
-They usually work in a spa or nail salon.
+They usually work in SPAs or nail salons.
 The job involves a lot of sitting.
-Those who own or work with a mobile grooming companies need to travel to their clients’ homes.
+Those who own or work with mobile grooming companies need to travel to their clients’ homes.

 Role of Manicurists and Pedicurists

 - Clean, trim, and file nails.